Perry Ellis Thomas, 58, of Lake Odessa, MI, passed away February 16, 2020, from injuries sustained in an accident at his home.

 If you are one of the many who loved Perry, please join us to gather and celebrate his life in the evening of June 13, 2020 at the Thomas farm, with fireworks and a bonfire that even Perry would be proud of.

-To plant a tree in memory of Perry Ellis Thomas, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Perry Ellis Thomas, please visit our floral store.